-Upon the filing of a voluntary Chapter 11 petition by a debtor, the company is automatically authorised (without need for court approval) to proceed in bankruptcy as a "debtorin-possession", and may continue to operate its business (11 USC. § 1108).
-The Chapter 11 company's internal governance and management continue under the applicable nonbankruptcy law.
+Upon the filing of a voluntary Chapter 11 petition by a debtor, the company is automatically authorised (without need for court approval) to proceed in bankruptcy as a "debtor-in-possession", and may continue to operate its business (11 USC Section 1108).
+The Chapter 11 company's internal governance and management continue under the applicable non-bankruptcy law.
 The debtor company's incumbent directors and officers continue to manage the company's business and properties, and perform the debtor's duties under the Bankruptcy Code.

 No bankruptcy court approvals are required for ordinary course business transactions, including ordinary course property uses and sales, and the incurrence of ordinary course unsecured debt (such as trade credit).
-However, the use, lease or sale of property outside the ordinary course of business requires bankruptcy court approval (11 USC. § 363).
-See 6.7 Restrictions on a Company's Use of or Sale of Its Assets and 6.8 Asset Disposition and Related Procedures.
-If the Chapter 11 company needs to obtain credit and incur debt outside the ordinary course of business, it may do so only with bankruptcy court approval (11 USC. § 364).
-See 6.10 Priority New Money.
+However, the use, lease or sale of property outside the ordinary course of business requires bankruptcy court approval (11 USC Section 363), see 6.7 Restrictions on a Company's Use of Its Assets and 6.8 Asset Disposition and Related Procedures.
+If the Chapter 11 company needs to obtain credit and incur debt outside the ordinary course of business, it may do so only with bankruptcy court approval (11 USC Section 364), see 6.10 Priority New Money.

-In circumstances typically involving fraud, dishonesty or gross mismanagement of the affairs of the debtor by its current management before or during the Chapter 11 case, the bankruptcy court may appoint a Chapter 11 trustee to displace the debtor and incumbent management, and to take control of the debtor's property and business (11 USC. § 1104(a)).
-If a Chapter 11 trustee has not been appointed, the court may appoint an "examiner" to investigate the debtor, its management and affairs as appropriate, and may grant an examiner expanded powers to perform Chapter 11 duties that the court orders a debtor not to perform (11 USC. § 1104(c), 1106(b)).
+In circumstances involving fraud, dishonesty or gross mismanagement of the affairs of the debtor by its current management before or during the Chapter 11 case, the bankruptcy court may appoint a Chapter 11 trustee to displace the debtor and incumbent management, and to take control of the debtor's property and business (11 USC Section 1104(a)).
+In other cases, the court may appoint an "examiner" to investigate the debtor, its management and affairs as appropriate, and may grant an examiner expanded powers to perform Chapter 11 duties that the court orders a debtor not to perform (11 USC Sections 1104(c), 1106(b)).